Evnsn/Machine-Learning/wiki/metrics.md

 ### Root Mean Squared Error (RMSE)
 Root Mean Squared Error is the square root of MSE.
-The lower value implies higher accuracy.
-It measures the standard deviation of residuals
+RMSE tells how well a regression model can predict the value of a response variable in absolute terms.
+It measures the standard deviation of residuals.
+The lower value implies higher accuracy

 $$ \LARGE{RMSE =\sqrt{ \frac{1}{N} \sum_{i=1}^{N}(y_{i} - \hat{y_{i}})^{2}} }. $$

 **Pros:**
-- RMSE penalizes the large prediction errors, in contrast to MAE.
+- RMSE effectively penalizes larger errors more severely, in contrast to MAE.
+- RMSE tells how well a regression model can predict the value of a response variable in absolute terms.
+- We use the RMSE more often because it is measured in the same units as the response variable.
+Conversely, the MSE is measured in squared units of the response variable.
 - RMSE is a differentiable function (a function whose derivative exists at each point in its domain), in contrast to MAE.
-- RMSE tells how well a regression model can predict the value of a response variable in absolute terms.
+- When used as a loss function, easy to compute gradient.
+- For comparing the accuracy among different linear regression models, RMSE is a better choice than R Squared.

+**Cons:**
+- Hard to interpret.
+- Need to compare with other models RMSE to check if this RMSE is good/bad.

 ### Huber Loss
 [link](https://bigdatafinance.tw/index.php/tech/methodology/897-3-most-common-loss-functions-for-machine-learning-regression)

-### R Squared
+### R-Squared ($R^{2}$)
-...
+$R^{2}$, also known as *Coefficient of determination* represents the proportion of the variance in the dependent variable which is explained by the linear regression model

+$$ \LARGE{R^2} = 1 - \frac{RSS}{TSS} = 1 - \frac{\Sigma{(y-\hat{y})^{2}}}{(y-\bar{y})^{2}}. $$

+*RSS - 	sum of squares of residuals*, *TSS - total sum of squares*, *$\bar{y}$ - mean value of $y$*.
+$R^{2}$ is usually between 0 and 1 and idicates how much of the variation your model is able to account for in your data.

+**Pros:**
+- $R^{2}$ can be more (intuitively) informative than MAE, MSE, and RMSE in regression analysis evaluation.
+- $R^{2}$ tells how well the predictor variables can explain the variation in the response variable
+- Don’t need to compare with other model, value tell you whether it’s good or bad.
+- Models that have worse predictions than this baseline will have a negative $R^{2}$.

+**Cons:**
+- $R^{2}$ cannot determine whether the coefficient estimates and predictions are biased.
+- Adding a independent variables will ALWAYS increase the $R^{2}$ score.
+- When evaluating the goodness-of-fit of simulated vs. measured values, it is not appropriate to base this on the  of the linear regression

 ### Adjusted R Squared
 ...

+**Pros:**
+- Adjusted R squared takes into account the number of predictor variables, and it is used to determine the number of independent variables in our model.
+The value of Adjusted R squared decreases if the increase in the R square by the additional variable isn’t significant enough.

+**Cons:**
+-

 ## Classification metrics
 ...